-It used to be that whenever we visited the Disney theme parks, we’d do Animal Kingdom during the day and once the sun went down, head to another park for the fireworks and other nighttime shows.
+It used to be that when we visited the Disney theme parks, we’d do Animal Kingdom during the day and once the sun went down, head to the other parks for fireworks and other nighttime shows.
 That’s no longer the case.
 Disney has added so many nighttime attractions at Animal Kingdom that you don’t have to go anywhere else.

-#5: Party at the Discovery Island Carnivale
+Party at the Discovery Island Carnivale

 We always love a good party and the Discovery Island Carnivale is lively and fun!
 We actually stumbled upon this one night while waiting for the Tree Of Life Awakenings to begin.
 Performers in brightly colored Carnivale clothes sing, dance, play music and even prance around on stilts.
 Audience participation is encouraged, and kids and adults alike had a great time.